caseconsulting/expense-app-api/README.md

 - Technology experiences that are currently being used by the employee
 - Customer Organization experience that the employee is currently under

-### MiFi Status

-Detects employee MiFi status changes and publishes an SNS message based on the status.
-An expense will be created for the employee based on two scenarios:

-- -$150 expense for a MiFi status turned off
-- $150 expense for a MiFi status turned on when it was previously off

 ### Portal Data Sync